minibolt-guide/minibolt/guide/system/configuration.md

 You are now on the command line of your own Bitcoin node.
 Let's start with the configuration.

-Status: Not tested MiniBolt
+Status: Tested RaspiBolt v3
-{: .label .label-red }
+{: .label .label-green }

 ---